Good news, buying shares in company stocks is one of the least complicated investment methods available to new investors.

 Understanding the basics for each investing strategy is important when beginning your journey.
 Here’s what you need to know:

-Generally, this involves setting called a bid price, meaning you’re requesting to buy shares at a given price.
+Generally, this involves a setting called a bid price, meaning you’re requesting to buy shares at a given price.
 The broker lists the bid price as well as the ask price, with the ask price representing the price at which another party wants to sell you those stocks.
 Usually, the spread between the bid and the ask won’t be larger than a few pence per share, no big deal if you’re buying a quality stock.
 After a couple of seconds, the broker will inform you of the actual price you were able to buy the stocks at.

 This is simply the flip side of buying shares.
 You enter the price at which you’d like to sell, the broker will list that price along with another price a few cents away, and after a couple of seconds, you’ll find out what the actual sell price was.
 To make money on your investment, you simply need to sell the stock at a higher price than the one at which you bought them.